oshiomah1/oshiomah1.github.io/_posts/2021-3-05-Week_7_Walkthrough.md

 <img src="/assets/img/second_dendrogram.png" width=250>

-We generally consider bins that share 99% or greater ANI to be from very closely related organisms.
+We generally consider bins that share 99% or greater ANI to be from very closely related organisms (i.e. same species).
 In the above secondary clustering example, all of those bins would be considered to be from the same set of closely related organisms.
 In the below example, there are bins from two different organisms present:

 <img src="/assets/img/third_dendrogram.png" width=250>